Siza Mzimela

 Sizakele Petunia Mzimela, known as Siza Mzimela, is credited as the first black woman to start an airline.
-She currently holds a position as Transnet Freight Rail Chief Executive Officer.
-Ms. Mzimela is charged with ensuring that TFR is the author of globally competitive regional freight system that enables sustained growth and diversification of the region's economies, enables economic growth by lowering the cost of doing business, and ensures reliable freight system through on-time scheduling and execution of train services.
+She is Transnet Freight Rail Chief Executive Officer.
+Mzimela is charged with ensuring that TFR is the author of globally competitive regional freight system that enables sustained growth and diversification of the region's economies, enables economic growth by lowering the cost of doing business, and ensures reliable freight system through on-time scheduling and execution of train services.
 She was listed as one of Forbes magazine's most powerful women in 2011.

 Career

 Mzimela joined the South African Airways (SAA) national airline in January 1996 as a research analyst.
-She subsequently headed global sales and SAA's Voyager loyalty programme, serving as CEO from 1 April 2010 until 8 October 2012.
-She has also served as the first female member of the board of governors of the International Air Transport Association, based in Miami, Florida, USA.
+She subsequently headed global sales and SAA's Voyager loyalty programme, as CEO from 1 April 2010 until 8 October 2012.
+She was the first female member of the board of governors of the International Air Transport Association, based in Miami, Florida, US.

 On 1 September 2015, Mzimela started the airline Fly Blue Crane.
 Fly Blue Crane entered business rescue 15 months later and terminated all services on 3 February 2017.

 She was appointed interim CEO of South African Express in April 2017, which was forced into business rescue on 28 April 2020 by its creditors.

 On 1 April 2020, Mzimela joined Transnet as CEO of its freight rail division.
 She is currently the Vice President of SARA (Southern Africa Railways Association) She also chairs the board of JSE-listed company Cargo Carriers and services as Non-Executive Director on the board of JSE-listed technology company, Etion Limited.
-Additionally, Siza serves on the board of reinsurance company, Africa Reinsurance Corporation.
+Additionally, Siza is on the board of reinsurance company, Africa Reinsurance Corporation.

 On 4 December 2022, the Minerals Council South Africa wrote to Transnet board chairperson Popo Molefe, calling for the dismissal of Transnet CEO Portia Derby and Transnet Freight Rail CEO Sizakele Mzimela.
 The letter warned, "Given that Transnet SOC’s operating performance is deteriorating, we cannot see how the company will avoid breaching its debt covenants early in 2023, at which stage the directors of Transnet SOC will need to place the company into liquidation or risk being sued for trading recklessly."